thinzartheintzaw/CharacterRecognition_SpringBoot/README.md

 Access Application:
 Open a web browser and navigate to http://localhost:8080 to access the application.

+# Telegram Bot Usage
+Bot Registration:

+Search for the Telegram bot by its username and initiate a chat.
+(Easyocr_123bot)

+Upload Image:

+Send an image containing characters to the bot for recognition.

+Character Recognition:

+The bot will process the uploaded image and recognize the characters present in it.

+Receive Results:

+The recognized text will be sent back to you in the Telegram chat.

 # Acknowledgements
 This project was developed using Java Spring Boot framework.
 The character recognition functionality utilizes machine learning algorithms.